Actor Julian Sands died while hiking on California mountain, authorities confirm – KION546

 AP Entertainment Writer

-An investigation confirmed that it was Sands whose remains hikers found Saturday in wilderness near Mount Baldy, the San Bernardino County Sheriff’s Department said.
-The 65-year-old actor was an avid and experienced hiker who lived in Los Angeles and was reported missing Jan.
+An investigation confirmed that it was Sands whose remains hikers found Sunday in wilderness near Mount Baldy, the San Bernardino County Sheriff’s Department said.
+The 65-year-old actor was a longtime avid hiker who lived in Los Angeles and was reported missing Jan.
 13 after setting out on the peak that rises more than 10,000 feet (3,048 meters) east of the city.
-Crews aided by drones and helicopters had searched for him several times, but, severely hampered by wintry conditions that lasted through spring, no sign of him was found until the civilian hikers came upon him.
+Crews aided by drones and helicopters had searched for him several times, but, severely hampered by wintry conditions that lasted through spring, no sign of him was found until the hikers came upon him.

-The chances of Sands being discovered alive had long since diminished to nearly nothing, but the Sheriff’s Department, which conducted an official search the day before he was found, emphasized that the case remained active.

-An autopsy has been conducted, but further test results are needed before the cause of death can be determined, authorities said.

 Sands, who was born, raised and began acting in England, worked constantly in film and television, amassing more than 150 credits in a 40-year career.
 During a 10-year span from 1985 to 1995, he played major roles in a series of acclaimed films.